lemmack/lemmack.github.io/content/posts/the-velocity-of-ideas-or-waking-the-sleeping-beauties.md

 ## The Problem of Dormant Knowledge

-A lot of human knowledge goes unseen.
-Even when recorded.
-Even when technically available.
-Even when brilliant.
+A lot of human knowledge goes unseen or underutilized.

-Consider the mathematics of it: [over 3 million peer-reviewed articles are published annually](https://www.embs.org/pulse/articles/using-artificial-intelligence-to-combat-information-overload-in-research/) across more than 30,000 journals, a figure that has been doubling roughly every nine years since World War II.
+[Over 3 million peer-reviewed articles are published annually](https://www.embs.org/pulse/articles/using-artificial-intelligence-to-combat-information-overload-in-research/) across more than 30,000 journals, a figure that has been doubling roughly every nine years since World War II.
 The biomedical field alone sees [over a million papers pour into PubMed each year](https://doi.org/10.1038/nj7612-457a), growing at 8-9% annually.
 No one can keep up.
 Not even specialists in narrow subfields.

 And what happens to all this knowledge?
 A significant fraction simply sits there.
 Citation studies vary in their estimates ([the often-quoted "90% of papers are never cited" appears to be overstated](https://blogs.lse.ac.uk/impactofsocialsciences/2014/04/23/academic-papers-citation-rates-remler/)), but the reality is still stark: [approximately 27% of natural science papers, 32% of social science papers, and over 80% of humanities papers](https://doi.org/10.1162/qss_a_00142) go uncited within five years of publication.
 Being uncited is not the same as being unread, and being unread is not the same as being useless.
 But the broader pattern holds: vast quantities of recorded insight effectively do not exist for most of the people who might benefit from them.